Your input sought on restaurant inspection system in King County

 - equitable to food businesses

 Your input is important to us.
 Please read further to learn more about the current system, our review process, and how you can provide comments.
+Current feedback on the usability of the existing system and suggestions for improvement will provide us with valuable information as we move forward.

 How does Public Health Seattle & King County currently rate food establishments?